cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 information needed for table setup within the packed CBOR data item, or they may refer to external information.
 This information may be immutable, or it may be intended to potentially grow over time.
-This raises the question of how a reference to a new item should be handled when the unpacker uses an older version of the external information.
+In the latter case, the table setup mechanism needs to define how both backward and forward compatibility is addressed, e.g., how a reference to a new item should be handled when the unpacker uses an older version of the external information.